anchor-accord/website/index.md

      themselves mired in troubleshooting.
 Infrastructure wasn’t failing in dramatic ways, it was just misaligned, invisible, and slow to adapt.
 Time was lost, momentum slipped, and product development suffered.
-This case explores how treating infrastructure as a cost center, rather than a force multiplier created drag the company couldn't afford.
+This case explores transforming IT from a cost center into a force multiplier.
     </p>
     <p><a href="/downloads/cs-biotech-scaling.pdf">Download full case study (PDF)</a></p>
   </details>